 The detector/amp terminal strip is the upper twelve-point terminal strip in the bottom right corner of the main circuit board.
-Use the detector/amp terminal strip to connect the amplifier to the main circuit board.
+Use the detector/amp terminal strip to connect the oxygen sensor to the amplifier and to connect the amplifier to the main circuit board.

-NOTE: The amplifier is factory-wired to the main circuit board.
+NOTE: The oxygen sensor is factory wired to the oxygen sensor terminal strip and the amplifier is factory-wired to the main circuit board.
 See the "Installation" section on page 7 for all wiring procedures related to the sample-draw detector.